yorkie-team/yorkie-js-sdk/api-reference/yorkie-js-sdk.documentsyncedevent.md

 ## DocumentSyncedEvent interface

-`DocumentSyncedEvent` is an event that occurs when documents attached to the client are synced.
+`DocumentSyncedEvent` is an event that occurs when document attached to the client are synced.

 <b>Signature:</b>